dpalwallet/DPalWallet/README.md

 A browser extension based wallet to interact with DogeCoin directly.
 Make it easier to tip and spend DOGE in secure way.

-It support DEV a "web3" app.
+It support DEV a "web3" app for DogeCoin

 DPal keep the private key locally and won't record the private key in the server.